-- Start with a bucket of water of at least 1 gallon of water that you can still easily access and lift
+- Start with a bucket of water of at least one gallon of water that you can still easily access and lift

-- If this approach triggers a flush but doesn’t fully clear the toilet, wait a minute or two and then you can try again to trigger the flush a second time
+- If this approach triggers a flush but doesn’t fully clear the toilet, wait a minute or two and then you can try again to trigger the flush for a second time.

 This method works because the water creates enough pressure to force the toilet’s contents from the bowl and into the plumbing pipes.
 You won’t need to manually trigger a flush or otherwise fill the tank for this method, so this is often the fastest and easiest way to trigger a flush without a water supply.